ansermino/CodeLens/deliverables/iteration-01.review.md

   -------------------------------------
  * We should have regular but shorter meetings, instead of few long meetings.
 This will help all group members to stay on track, and make sure that we agree on where the whole project is heading.
  * We should lower our expectations.
-During this iteration, we spent a lot of time on some ideas that were too ambicious for a two-months project.
+During this iteration, we spent a lot of time on some ideas that were too ambitious for a two-months project.
 We could improve productivity by doing small steps.
  * In this iteration we often used Google docs over git.
 We should utilize git more.

 ## Product - Review